Chris Benoit double-murder and suicide: Discovery of the bodies

 On Monday, June 25, 2007, WWE wrestlers and executives arrived in Corpus Christi for Monday Night Raw, which was to take place at the American Bank Center.
-As the early hours of the afternoon progressed and the show became closer to starting, WWE executives were increasingly concerned that they had not heard from Benoit in over twenty-four hours.
+As the early hours of the afternoon progressed and the show became closer to starting, WWE executives were increasingly concerned that they had not heard from Benoit in over 24 hours.
 Guerrero then showed WWE Vice President of Talent Relations John Laurinaitis (a.k.a.
-Johnny Ace) the texts that he and Armstrong had received from Chris and Nancy's cellphones in the early hours of Sunday.
+Johnny Ace) the text messages that he and Armstrong had received from Chris and Nancy's cellphones in the early hours of Sunday.
 As some more time progressed without any contact from Benoit, WWE called the Fayetteville Police Department and asked for a welfare check at the Benoit household.
-After discovering the bodies, Fayetteville police notified WWE around 4:15 p.m.
-(CDT), informing them that they had discovered three bodies at the Benoit home and that the house was now considered a "major crime scene."
+After discovering the bodies, Fayetteville police called WWE around 4:15 p.m.
+(CDT) and informed them that they had discovered three bodies at the Benoit home and that the house was now considered a "major crime scene".

 A suicide note was not discovered during the initial investigation.
 One was later discovered in a Bible that had been among Benoit's possessions that were sent to his first wife and their two children in Canada.
 Benoit's father Michael stated that Chris had left "a hand-written notation in there saying, 'I'm preparing to leave this Earth.
-However, during a 2020 interview with Chris Van Vliet, Benoit's eldest son David stated that he didn't leave a suicide note and showed no indication that anything was wrong in their last conversations prior to the tragedy.
+During a 2020 interview with Chris Van Vliet, Benoit's eldest son David stated that he did not leave a suicide note and showed no indication that anything was wrong in their last conversations prior to the tragedy.
 David stated that Benoit had planned for him to visit from Canada the week following the murders.